2023 Capita data breach: Timeline

 Capita releases a statement saying, "On Friday 31st March, Capita plc experienced a cyber incident primarily impacting access to internal Microsoft Office 365 applications".

-Investigation and regulatory action

-The incident led to widespread concern, with 93 formal complaints to the ICO, 678 complaints received directly by Capita, and a High Court multi-party claim involving over 5,000 individuals.

-In October 2025, Capita plc and Capita Pension Solutions Limited were fined a combined £14 million for infringements of Articles 5(1)(f) and 32 of the UK GDPR.

-John Edwards, the UK Information Commissioner, was quoted as saying: "Capita failed in its duty to protect the data entrusted to it by millions of people.
-The scale of this breach and its impact could have been prevented had sufficient security measures been in place."Adolfo Hernandez, CEO at Capita, responded to the fine: "[...]
-Following an extended period of dialogue with the ICO over the last two years, we are pleased to have concluded this matter and reach today's settlement.
-The Capita team continues to focus tirelessly on our Group transformation journey for the benefit of our customers, our people, and wider society."

 Impact and cost

 The breach had significant operational, financial, and reputational consequences for Capita and its clients.
 Systems across multiple business units were disrupted for several weeks, and 59,000 accounts had password resets.
 Personal data relating to approximately 6.66 million individuals had been exfiltrated, including special category data such as health and criminal record information.
-Capita's annual results for the 23-24 year attributed a cost of over £25 million to the incident, including the £14 million fine.
+Capita's annual results for the 2023-24 financial year attributed a cost of over £25 million to the incident, excluding the £14 million fine.